Ditectrev/DP-203/README.md

 - [ ] Box 1: From the Data Factory authoring Ul, generate a user property for Source on all activities.
 Box 2: From the Data Factory monitoring app, add the Source user property to the Pipeline Runs table.
 Box 3: From the Data Factory authoring Ul, generate a user property for Source on all activities.
 - [ ] Box 1: From the Data Factory authoring Ul, publish the pipelines.
 Box 2: From the Data Factory authoring Ul, generate a user property for Source on all activities.
 Box 3: From the Data Factory monitoring app, add the Source user property to the Pipeline Runs table.

-### HOTSPOT You are processing streaming data from vehicles that pass through a toll booth.
+### You are processing streaming data from vehicles that pass through a toll booth.
 You need to use Azure Stream Analytics to return the license plate, vehicle make, and hour the last vehicle passed during each 10-minute window.
 How should you complete the query?

 ![Question 137](images/question137.jpg)